-- Continuing the monitoring of the surface water discharge in accordance with the SWPPP until the completed cover is established and no contact between precipitation and underlying fill is possible; - Closure of existing underground utilities that could act as preferential pathways (Figure 7-7); - Construction of a full-scale groundwater collection system to manage residual groundwater impacts as shown on Figure 7-8; - Testing, installation, and startup of a groundwater collection and treatment system (Figure 7-8); - Regrading of fill on the BCP Site to allow placement of cover system (Figures 7-2, 7-9 and 7-11) where the upper one foot of exposed surface soil will exceed the applicable soil cleanup objectives (SCOs).
-The measured concentrations in the cover materials will be at or lower than the commercial SCOs; - O During site development vapor intrusion evaluations shall be conducted over areas potentially having residual VOC residuals; and - Maintenance of the cover systems, vegetated areas and groundwater collection and treatment system.
+- Continuing the monitoring of the surface water discharge in accordance with the SWPPP until the completed cover is established and no contact between precipitation and underlying fill is possible; - Closure of existing underground utilities that could act as preferential pathways (Figure 7-8); - Construction of a full-scale groundwater collection system to manage residual groundwater impacts as shown on Figure 7-9; - Testing, installation, and startup of a groundwater collection and treatment system (Figure 7-9); - Regrading of fill on the BCP Site to allow placement of cover system (Figures 7-3, 7-10 and 7-12) where the upper one foot of exposed surface soil will exceed the applicable soil cleanup objectives (SCOs).
+The measured concentrations in the cover materials will be at or lower than the commercial SCOs; - Ouring site development there will be an evaluation of the potential for soil vapor intrusion for any proposed occupied buildings on the site, including provision for implementing actions recommended to address exposures related to soil vapor intrusion; - O Soil vapor intrusion sampling will be conducted in and from below all buildings with a potential for soil vapor intrusion in the soil vapor intrusion evaluation; and - o Maintenance of the cover systems, vegetated areas and groundwater collection and treatment system.